 Step 5 – Genetics and THC Percentage

 Healthy plants have a better chance of producing a complex cannabinoid profile with rich terpenes and a high THC percentage.
-However, a high THC percentage (30%+) does not necessarily suggest quality; you should also consider the points mentioned above.
+However, a high THC percentage (30%+) does not necessarily suggest quality; you should also consider the abovementioned points.
 Vise versa, an average THC percentage (between 20-30%) does not necessarily mean poor quality buds.
 Some genetic strains are predisposed to have a lower THC percentage.

-The best way to select flower is to look at the quality and the strain’s terpene profile and cannabinoid content.
+The best way to select flower is to look at the quality, the strain’s terpene profile, and cannabinoid content.
 This will give you a better idea of the taste/aroma, effects, and the type of high you will experience.

 Tip: While sativa leaning strains tend to be best for daytime use and indica leaning strains are best for sleep, there is a wide selection of strains on the market, so it’s best to understand the individual strain and its effects.

 Frequently Asked Questions

 When consuming cannabis, you want the best experience possible.
 However, you also want to protect yourself against harmful contaminants.
 Below, we outline why it’s so essential to check bud quality before consuming.

 Health Benefits and A Better High – Cannabis plants that are meticulously cared for will naturally have a higher cannabinoid content and a more varied terpene profile.
 Therefore, you are more likely to reap the numerous health benefits of cannabis when smoking high-quality buds.
 Additionally, if you want a more intense high, top-shelf flower is more likely to offer THC percentages over 30.